osmlab/name-suggestion-index/CONTRIBUTING.md

 Local knowledge, existing tagging (indicated by "count" property), information at Wikipedia page or company's website, [OpenStreetMap Wiki tag documentation](https://wiki.openstreetmap.org/wiki/Map_Features) help in deciding which entry should be kept.

-If situation is unclear one may contact [local community](https://community.osm.be/) and ask for help.
+If the situation is unclear, one may contact the [local community](https://community.osm.be/) and ask for help.

 Note that in some cases both entries should be kept - for example given brand may really operate both superkarkets and convenience stores under the same name.
 In that case it is necessary to use `nomatch`.
 &nbsp;